So you want to know how to become an online entrepreneur? Well, amigo, you’re in the right place!

-Throughout the course of my crypto-career, I’ve…
+Throughout the course of any devilish crypto-career, you may…

-- Invested: Much the same as traditional finance (stocks and shares), you find a project that you believe in the potential of and you buy in (by buying the associated crypto tokens).
+- Invest: Much the same as traditional finance (stocks and shares), you find a project that you believe in the potential of and you buy in (by buying the associated crypto tokens).
 Hold your tokens or sell them off when they’ve increased in value – it’s just that simple!

 Much like traditional finance again, this can be a consuming game of cat and mouse and a surefire way to insanity.
 But there are different levels of trading and different methods all requiring different levels of dedication to the cause.

-- Earned Passively: The deeper into the ensuing crypto-world we get, the more other forms of finance start appearing in their new cyber-setting.
+- Earn Passively: The deeper into the ensuing crypto-world we get, the more other forms of finance start appearing in their new cyber-setting.
 Yes, you can even borrow, lend, and EARN INTEREST on crypto.